 Telehealth and Cannabis Recommendations

-In California, the medical board states that the use of telehealth for cannabis patients is permitted, so long as the telehealth practice is in compliance with Business & Professions Code, Section 2290.5 and used in a manner consistent with the standard of care.
+In California, the medical board states that the use of telehealth for medical marijuana cannabis patients is permitted, so long as the telehealth practice is in compliance with Business & Professions Code, Section 2290.5 and used in a manner consistent with the standard of care.

 Section 2290.5(e) defines “telehealth” as the mode of delivering health care services and public health via information and communication technologies to facilitate the diagnosis, consultation, treatment, education, care management, and self-management of a patient’s health care while the patient is at the originating site and the health care provider is at the distant site.